 Group Facilitator FAQs

 An AI-supported curriculum shifts much of practice and preparation to the week at home, so in-person class time can focus on discussion, enrichment, and skill-building.
-Each week, the teacher prepares students for upcoming AI activities by introducing the author or topic, providing historical or literary context, explaining the purpose of the assignments, and modeling how to use AI tools effectively and ethically.

 At home, students complete AI-guided activities designed to strengthen reading and writing skills.
 These activities include guided questions, interactive exercises, and an on-demand AI “coach” that provides instant feedback and support.
 This approach allows students to practice thoughtfully, develop their skills independently, and gain confidence.